Dynamsoft/barcode-reader-javascript-samples/hello-world/10.read-video-pwa/README.md

 A web manifest file contains a list of information about a website in a JSON format.
 This information is used to present the web app correctly for installation on a device.

-In our example, we first create a file "helloworld-pwa.webmanifest" with the following content:
+In our example, we first create a file "helloworld-pwa.json" with the following content:

 ```json
 {